anthogr45/First-Challenge/README.md

 -	Used proper logical structure independent of styling and positioning to increase readability of the code.
 -	Used a structure that met the standards for efficient search engine optimization.

-## Requirments to view the code and the output
+## Requirements to view the code and the output

 - VS Code or any other HTML compatible compiler.
 - OS - MS Windows, MAC or any other OS which supports GUI browser display.